Forget the promise of progress and understanding, for in the grim dark future there is only war.

 More than anything else, 40K stands out from other tabletop wargames because of its extreme darkness.
 Set roughly thirty-eight thousand years in the future, the most basic summation of the game's plot is that our galaxy has been twisted into a unfathomable horror where an eternal, impossibly vast conflict occurs between several absurdly powerful genocidal, xenocidal, and (in at least one case) omnicidal factions, with every single weapon, ideology, and creative piece of nastiness imaginable turned Up to Eleven... and even it has a Hell.

 As bad as the Imperium is, however, all the other major factions are just as bad, if not far worse.
 The Eldar, an ancient, mysterious and manipulative race nearly destroyed by the fallout from their ancestors' decadence, are best known for contriving wars that see billions from other species dead to spare mere thousands of their own that fate, while their depraved cousins, the Dark Eldar, happily perpetuate mass slaughter and Cold-Blooded Torture, both trying to stave off the hellish afterlife looming over their entire race.
 The Tyranids, an extra-galactic race of ever-hungering virus-like monstrosities guided by an animalistic but highly intelligent Hive Mind, are rampaging across the galaxy, consuming everything they come across (including planets' biospheres) to evolve and become stronger.
-The Necrons, The Remnant of an ancient alien civilization transformed into vast legions of incredibly advanced, undying, living metal warriors, are awakening after millions of years of slumber to reclaim a galaxy they see as rightfully theirs and scour away the taint of organic life.
+The Necrons, The Remnant of an ancient alien civilization transformed into vast legions of undying warriors made of living metal and possessing incredibly advanced technology, are awakening after millions of years of slumber to reclaim a galaxy they see as rightfully theirs and scour away the taint of organic life.
 The Orks, a genetically-engineered warrior species infesting every corner of the galaxy, cheerfully battle anything that might give them a good fight — including each other, if nothing better presents itself — because it's literally hard-wired into their genetic code to do so... and because it's fun.
 The T'au, a comparatively small and young race with an insurgent cross-species empire on the galaxy's fringe, readily seek new allies through diplomacy, but are reputed to absorb those who refuse through orbital bombardment, concentration camps and possibly mind control, all to further their philosophy of the "Greater Good".

 Worst of all are the Chaos Gods, four ruthless, destructive deities who can only exist in the Warp, but are the root cause for most of the setting's darkness.
 Sustained by the beliefs and emotions of living beings, they exude a deadly energy force that taints anything it comes into contact with, including people's bodies, minds and the ground under their feet.
 Their fighting forces, which include Chaos Cultists (humans, mutants and aliens perverted into Chaos worship), Chaos Daemons (fragments of the Chaos Gods given life, who are well-known for their capacity to strike deals with, manipulate and possess people) and Chaos Space Marines (heretical Space Marines who have turned against the Imperium for a variety of reasons, including greed and lust for power but also disillusionment and revenge), sow ruin and bloodshed wherever they go.
 Most infamously, the forces of Chaos frequently rip open portals and large rifts into the material plane from which they emerge to wage war, the most recent of which stretches across the entire galaxy and has split the Imperium in two.